 So today, Uart sums up this study with key figures and stakes.

-Corporate collections are divided into two sections: First, there exists artistic collections, which are composed of artworks provided by artists and the art market- these represent 70% of the corporate collections.
-Secondly, there also exists the patrimonial collections, which are composed by artworks coming from the company.
+Corporate collections are divided into two sections: firstly, there exist artistic collections, which are composed of artworks provided by artists and the art market- these represent 70% of the corporate collections.
+Secondly, there also exist the patrimonial collections, which are composed by artworks coming from the company.
 58% of the patrimonial collections were born to add value to the historical heritage of the company.
 Patrimonial and artistic collections don’t have the same purpose or stance within a company.
-That is why Mrs. Moureau decided to treat the two separately.
+That is why Mrs Moureau decided to treat the two separately.

-Most corporate collections are not visible to the general public; That is, 55% of artistic collections and 61% of patrimonial collections are not demonstrated to the public.
+Most corporate collections are not visible to the general public; that is, 55% of artistic collections and 61% of patrimonial collections are not widely demonstrated.
 Yet, these are often used for communication purposes.
 Companies are more likely to use traditional communication strategies such as appearances in the press, whereas digital communication tools are still underused.

-Art collections are widespread in both small to big companies.
-48,5% of artistic collections are possessed by SMBs, though 42% of patrimonial collections are possessed by big companies.
+Art collections are widespread within both small and big companies.
+48,5% of artistic collections are possessed by SMEs, though 42% of patrimonial collections are possessed by big companies.

 Corporate artistic collections may have different purposes.
-Some were born from the director’s art passion, some were created for improved internal communication, better work environment, or even increased motivation.
-Also, there are collections that are built in order to give a good public image to the company, and some others that were made to maintain the company’s social engagement.
+Some were born from the director’s passion for art, some were created to improve internal communication, work environment, or even increase motivation.
+Also, there are collections that are built in order to give a good public image to the company and others to maintain the company’s social engagement.